Clouds-Studios/Clouds-Studios-Docs/docs/CloudsEvents/gamemode.md

 # Game Modes

 In this section, we will explain each game mode available in <b>CloudsEvents</b> and their configuration.
+!!! info "Assisted Setup"
+    The Assisted Setup is a new feature implemented in the plugin that helps configure mini-game maps easily and quickly.
+    To enter the Assisted Setup, you need to use a map that hasn't been configured before.
+Try starting the event, and you will be teleported to the world of the selected map.
+(There is also a [GUI](gui.md) related to the Assisted Setup, which is mainly used for the "Color Party" mini-game.)
+??? inline end "Note"
+    You won't be teleported directly to the structure's coordinates.
+You need to save the coordinates beforehand and put them in the main config file, or you can teleport to them manually.
+    Once you’re at the structure, you can start the map Setup, where each section or step will be explained through the chat.<br>

 ## General Configuration
 There is a general configuration section for every game mode that must be set up.